 Kefir or kephir is a fermented milk drink similar to a thin yogurt that is made from kefir grains.
 These grains are left in a liquid such as milk to ferment.
-Fermentation of the lactose yields a sour, carbonated, with a consistency and taste similar to drinkable yogurt.
+Fermentation of the lactose yields a sour, carbonated consistency and tastes similar to drinkable yogurt.
 Kefir is a fermented beverage filled with probiotics and other healthy ingredients.
-Kefir helps boost your immune system, improves your IBS, Cures indigestion, helps regulate your cholesterol, and has numerous other beneficial effects.
+Kefir helps boost your immune system, improves your IBS, cures indigestion, helps regulate your cholesterol, and has numerous other beneficial effects.

 The drink originated in the North Caucasus (Russia).
 The cauliflower-like grains of Kefir culture were thought of as having amazing healing powers as far back as the 18th century.

 1. What is inside the Kefir Bottle?